buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Very Rare; **Cost:** 18000 gp

 a **wand** of fire produces various spells and consumes 1 charge + level of the manifested spell.
 The spells that can be manifested are: Heat wave, pyrotechnics, fireball, wall of fire.
-As long as the wand is held in hand, any 1s on the dice for fire damage it inflicts is considered as 2.
+As long as the wand is held in hand, any 1s on the dice for fire damage it inflicts are considered as 2.
 The wand has 7 charges and recovers 1 at dawn.

 ### Wand of Ice

 **Rarity:** Very Rare; **Cost:** 15000 gp

 a **wand** of ice produces various spells and consumes 1 charge + level of the manifested spell.
 The spells that can be manifested are: Ray of Frost, Sleet Storm, ice storm, cone of cold.
-As long as the wand is held in hand, any 1s on the dice for cold damage it inflicts is considered as 2.
+As long as the wand is held in hand, any 1s on the dice for cold damage it inflicts are considered as 2.
 The wand has 7 charges and recovers 1 at dawn.

 ### Wand of the War Mage